The Citrix SD-WAN appliances perform deep packet inspection (DPI) to identify and classify applications using the following techniques:

 - If explicit web proxies are configured, you have to add all the domain name patterns to the PAC file, to ensure that the DNS response does not always return the same IP address.

 - The domain name based application classifications are reset on configuration upgrade.
-Reclassification happens bases on pre 11.0.2 release classification techniques such as DPI library classification, ICA classification and Vendor application APIs based classification.
+Reclassification happens based on pre 11.0.2 release classification techniques such as DPI library classification, ICA classification and Vendor application APIs based classification.

 - The application signatures learned (destination IP addresses) by domain name based application classification are reset on configuration update.